vktr274/pix2pix-maps/README.md

 The random jitter step was inspired by the [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004) paper by Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros (2016).
 Random jitter is also used in the [TensorFlow pix2pix tutorial](https://www.tensorflow.org/tutorials/generative/pix2pix).
 The aforementioned paper also recommends a batch size of 1 for the pix2pix model and for GANs in general.
 However, we also tried different batch sizes.

-Examples of map and satellite image pairs from the preprocessed training dataset (images were rescaled to [0, 1] for visualization purposes):
+Examples of map and satellite extracted patch pairs from the preprocessed training dataset (images were rescaled to [0, 1] for visualization purposes):

 ![Example 1](./figures/train_images_1.png)